Media Advisory For:

 Patricia Brooks, Patricia@matchmapmedia.com, 202.351.1757

-Celebrate Trails Day is the annual celebration of the spring trail season, recognized on the fourth Saturday in April.
-The national celebration is organized by Rails-to-Trails Conservancy (RTC), the nation’s largest trails organization—with a grassroots community more than 1 million strong—dedicated to building a nation connected by trails, reimagining public spaces to create safe ways for everyone to walk, bike and be active outdoors.
+Rails-to-Trails Conservancy is the nation’s largest trails organization—with a grassroots community more than 1 million strong—dedicated to building a nation connected by trails, reimagining public spaces to create safe ways for everyone to walk, bike and be active outdoors.
 Connect with RTC at railstotrails.org and @railstotrails on Facebook, Twitter and Instagram.